apollo

 Flanzen D Tablet is generally not recommended for children under 10 years of age unless prescribed by a doctor.
 Always consult a paediatrician before giving Flanzen D Tablet to a child, as the dosage may need to be adjusted for them.

-Flanzen D Tablet is intended for short-term use only, as it may potentially cause side effects such as gastrointestinal or cardiovascular issues.
+Flanzen D Tablet is intended for short-term use only, as it may cause side effects, including gastrointestinal or cardiovascular adverse effects.
 Always follow your doctor's advice regarding the duration and dosage.

 No, it is generally not recommended to consume alcohol while taking Flanzen D Tablet as it may increase the risk of side effects, such as stomach irritation, ulcers, and bleeding.
 Your doctor may advise you to limit or avoid alcohol consumption while taking Flanzen D Tablet .